 Do you only eat red beans and rice on a Monday?

 I will only cook and eat a pot of beans on a Monday but will enjoy the leftovers throughout the week.

 What’s your process for cooking a pot of red beans?

 I think the best recipe for red beans is written on the back of the Camelia beans package.
 I have a couple of things I change and/or add based on my tastes, but it’s tried and true.
 Soak the beans overnight.
 Chop trinity.
-Sauté meats, could be ham, sausage, Tasso, or whatever you have. then Sauté trinity.
+Sauté meats: could be ham, sausage, Tasso, or whatever you have. then Sauté the trinity.
 Throw it in the pot with some seasonings, bring to a boil, then cook on medium for a little while, then simmer for a few hours until the consistency and texture are right.